LibertyDSNP/dsnp-verifiable-credentials/README.md

 On failure, `verifyResult.verified` will be `false` with the relevant error captured in `verifyResult.reason` and `verifyResult.context`.

 ### Implementation notes

-In this version, verification will only succeed if the credential is issued from a DSNP DID and the public key is verifiably owned by the DSNP user associated with the DID.
-This means that the non-fragment portion of the `verificationMethod` associated with the proof must be the same as the issuer's DID.

 This version does not yet support resolution of key ownership via an `alsoKnownAs` alias within the user's DID document.